slideflow/slideflow/docs-source/source/slideflow_studio.rst

 |

-New in Slideflow 1.3, Workbench provides powerful tools for interactive visualization of model predictions for whole-slide images and GAN-generated images.
+Slideflow Studio provides powerful tools for interactive visualization of model predictions for whole-slide images and GAN-generated images.
 It's also fast - with an OpenGL renderer and highly optimized whole-slide image viewer, you'll get a smooth experience that can even run on a Raspberry Pi.

-Workbench is run through the ``slideflow.workbench`` module.
+Studio is run through the ``slideflow.studio`` module.
 A path to a whole-slide image can optionally be provided as the first argument.

 .. code-block:: bash

-    python -m slideflow.workbench
+    python -m slideflow.studio

 Use the ``--help`` flag to see a list of available arguments.

-You can also launch workbench by using the ``.view()`` function of :class:`slideflow.WSI`, :class:`slideflow.Heatmap`, and :class:`slideflow.Mosaic` functions.
+You can also launch Studio by using the ``.view()`` function of :class:`slideflow.WSI`, :class:`slideflow.Heatmap`, and :class:`slideflow.Mosaic` functions.

 .. code-block:: python